aravindkarnam/directline-api-v3/README.md

         )
     }
 ```
-> `initConversationStream(TokenObject)` will take the `TokenObject` as input and return an oberservable that will inturn emit messages from the bot.
-Under the hood a web socket is setup for receiving messages from bot, when the bot closes the websocket you will receive a complete event from observable.
+> `initConversationStream(TokenObject)` will take the `TokenObject` & `callback` function as input and return an oberservable that will inturn emit messages from the bot.
+Under the hood a web socket is setup for receiving messages from bot, when the bot opens websocket stream, callback will be called with error being null, and when bot closes the websocket you will receive a complete event from observable.
+Callback is useful to determine when to start sending messages to bot.
 ## sending a message to bot
 ```javascript
          let options = { from: 'test@mail.com'};